46bit/tilewater/README.md

   * Typing `s` will build a Saloon (blue).
 These are visited regularly by cims, as if to socialise.
   * Typing `f` will built a Factory (red).
 In time these will employ workers.

+If you get stuck, [the preview video](https://www.youtube.com/watch?v=Z_5WOXicQbc) shows examples of using all these commands.

 ## A pretty little example

 ![I rather like this street layout.](https://r.46b.it/lil-tilewater-city.png)